by Amaliah Team in Identity on 1st July, 2021

 At Amaliah, we’ve started a series talking to women who are championing the art of hobbies.
 We’ve spoken to Esra Alhamal about the art of Islamic illumination, Azeezat Adeola about mindfulness in knitting and how to get started and knitting for social issues, Neda about pole fitness, body confidence and online trolls, Katie Haseeb about illustrating and fine arts, Brooke Benoit about jewellery design, Nur Hannah Wan about documentary-making and painting, Firdaws Clotaire about ceramics and pottery-making, and Zainab Alema about her journey to becoming a professional rugby player and encouraging more Muslim women to get involved in sports.

-This time, we’re speaking with Chaimaa El, a professional cake artist and baker that runs her own cake business.
+This time, we’re speaking with Chaimaa Creats, a professional cake artist and baker that runs her own cake business.
 Inspired by nature, her cake designs pay homage to the natural world and feature floral and artistic motifs throughout.
 Her unique designs have captured the attention of her Instagram followers and have gone viral on Twitter.
 We caught up with her to discuss her journey into cake design.